-3.2.1(b) Provide for a time-limited Historical Employer Deemed Insolvent Application to cover historical cases falling within the scope of the Glegola judgment.
+3.2.1(b) Provide for a time-limited Historical Deemed Insolvent process to cover historical cases falling within the scope of the Glegola judgment.

 Description:

 This change provides for a mechanism for the Minister to determine an employer is deemed insolvent for the purpose of this Act for historical cases.